-Lots of years ago, when my daughter was about four, she and I made baby sock snowman ornaments.
-It’s always fun when we pull them out of the ornament box to reminisce for a bit about making them.
-This year, Isaac was fascinated by them, so I decided to make a few with him and Joshua.
+Years ago, when my daughter was about four, she and I made baby sock snowman ornaments for fun one Christmas.
+It’s always a treat to pull them out of the ornament box and reminisce for a bit of younger years and the fun we had together making them.
+This year, Isaac was fascinated by the snowmen, so I decided to make a few with him and Josh.
 They’re cute, easy, inexpensive, and each little snowman has it’s own personality ( just like my silly kiddos).

 Most important, be creative, enjoy, and make memories with your children.